No deficiency in ensuring delivery of justice in Sidhu Moosewala murder case: CM Mann | Law-Order

 Balkaur Singh has claimed that his son was killed under a well-planned conspiracy and that it was not the result of a gang war.

+Inspector General of Police Jaskaran Singh on Monday visited the house of Moosewala in Mansa and met his parents.
+Singh is the member of the Special Investigation Team of the Punjab Police, which is probing the murder case.

-Reviewing the procurement operations in Pathankot, Mann said of the total 112.46 lakh metric tonne paddy that arrived till Sunday in the state's grain markets, 110.13 lakh MT have been procured.
+Reviewing the procurement operations in Pathankot, CM Mann said of the 112.46 lakh metric tonne paddy that arrived till Sunday in the state's grain markets, 110.13 lakh MT have been procured.

+Of this, 88 LMT has been lifted and a payment worth Rs 18,660 crore has been transferred so far to the farmers, he said.

+He said the entire process of procurement and lifting will be completed within a week.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)